Last Updated on March 19, 2021 by Julia Wilson

 End of life hospice care for cats

-Hospice care is a type of care provided to a cat with a chronic or terminal illness with a goal of relieving pain and symptoms.
+Hospice care is a type of care provided to a cat with a chronic or terminal illness to relieve pain and symptoms.

 What does hospice care involve?